 Shuttles to the ballpark run on Thursday, Friday, and Saturday and they start right next to Foothills!

-Kaleideum North (previously SciWorks) boasts a lot of outdoor activities for the whole family.
-Whether it’s stargazing in the planetarium, strolling one of the many nature trails, or checking out the animals living in their habitats, there’s plenty for a young explorer to experience as well.
+The museum also boasts many outdoor activities for the whole family.
+Whether it’s stargazing in the planetarium, strolling one of the many nature trails, or checking out the animals living in their habitats, there’s plenty for a young explorer to experience.

 Winston-Salem Parks and Greenways

 Winston-Salem is home to some fun outdoor places to explore, too.
 For an incredible view of the city while still in a natural setting, check out Quarry Park (1790 Quarry Rd, Winston-Salem, NC).

 Muddy Creek Greenway and Salem Creek Greenway are more options if you’d like a nice getaway in Winston-Salem.

 On the parks’ side, we thoroughly enjoyed Washington Park (1490 S Broad St, Winston-Salem, NC), especially the giant dinosaurs all over the playground.
 It’s another of the many things to do in Winston-Salem with kids.